harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-scans.md

 4. Apply your changes, then save and run the pipeline.

-## Snyk repository ingestion example
+## SAST ingestion example

-The following example uses [`snyk test`](https://docs.snyk.io/snyk-cli/commands/test) to scan a .NET repository.
+The following example uses [`snyk code test`](https://docs.snyk.io/snyk-cli/cli-commands-and-options-summary#snyk-code-test) to scan a .NET repository.

 The scan stage in this pipeline has the following steps: